neleenamathew/Voice-of-Social-media/README.md

-# Vox-Populi - Voice of Social Media - Twitter Sentiment Analysis
+# Vox-Populi - Voice of Social Media

 Vision: Our project is about reflecting the voice of millions of twitter users in India, to create value and sense from millions and zillions of tweets and hashtags